Aeshnidae

-The Aeshnidae, also called aeshnids, hawkers, or darners, is a family of dragonflies.
-The family includes the largest dragonflies found in North America and Europe and among the largest dragonflies on the planet.
+Aeshnidae, also called aeshnids, hawkers, or darners, is a family of dragonflies, found nearly worldwide, with more than 50 genera and over 450 species.

+The family includes some of the largest dragonflies, and can be over three inches long.

 Description

 Common worldwide or nearly worldwide genera are Aeshna and Anax.
-The African Anax tristis has a wingspan over 125 mm, making it one of the world's largest known dragonflies.
+Anax includes some of the largest dragonflies, including the North American A. walsinghami, Hawaiian A. strenuus, European A. imperator and A. immaculifrons, and African A. tristis, but these are all exceeded by another member of the family, the Asian Tetracanthagyna plagiata, which, by both wingspan and weight, is the world's largest dragonfly.

 There are 41 North American species in 11 genera in this family.
 Most European species belong to Aeshna.
 Their American name "darner" stems from the female abdomens looking like a sewing needle, as they cut into plant stem when they lay their eggs through the ovipositor.

-The dragonflies mate in flight.
+These dragonfly mate in flight.
 The eggs are deposited in water or close by.
 The larvae (nymphs or naiads) are generally slender compared to those of other families, with a long and flat extensible lower lip (labium).
 The larvae are aquatic predators, feeding on other insects and even small fish.

 The adults spend large amounts of time in the air and seem to fly tirelessly with their four large and powerful wings.
-They can fly forwards or backwards or hover like a helicopter.
+They can fly forwards, backwards, or hover like a helicopter.
 The wings are always extended horizontally.

 Their abdomens are long and thin.
 Most are colored blue and or green, with black and occasionally yellow.
 Their large, hemispherical, compound eyes touch in the midline and nearly cover their heads.
-They have an extremely good sight, and are voracious insect predators, using their sharp, biting mouthparts.
-They are, therefore, very beneficial.
+They have extremely good vision, and are voracious insect predators, using their sharp, biting mouthparts.

-All are extremely hard to catch because of their flying abilities and keen sight.
+All are difficult to catch because of their flying ability and keen sight.

-A proposal has been made to split this family into Aeshnidae and Telephlebiidae.
+Taxonomy and genera

+The name Aeshnidae was first proposed as a family by Elford Leach in 1815.

-The name may have resulted from a printer's error in spelling the Greek Aechma, "a spear".
+The spelling of Aeshnidae may have resulted from a printer's error in spelling the Greek Aechma, "a spear".
 The spelling Aeschnidae has been intermittently used over a period of time, but is now abandoned for the original name Aeshnidae.
 However, derived genus names (such as Rhionaeschna) retain the 'sch' spelling, as this is how they were first cited.